 Monitor light bars are one of the most popular lighting items for the home office right now.
-We know you’ve seen this one a lot on the minimal desk setups we have featured.
+Today, we’re going to have a look at the BenQ Screenbar, one of the most popular light bars to exist.
 We know, because we see you guys keep asking about it.
 And today, we’re going to bring you the review that you have all been waiting for.
-Yes, we are talking about the BenQ Screen Bar.
+Yes, we are talking about the BenQ Screenbar.
 Did we also mention that we will be covering both the Standard and Plus version today?

 Straight from the box both the Standard and Plus versions of the ScreenBar are nearly indistinguishable from each other.
 The Standard edition comes with capacitive touch controls located at the top of the ScreenBar itself.
 The Plus edition removes the capacitive buttons and replaces it with a dial.